ChandanieT/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/RpZ3Ux9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The open ticket "Ticket #991648" has been assigned to janejane.
 The priority status has changed from Normal to High.
-SLA plan was also set and the department remain the same since.
+SLA plan was also set and the department remain the same.
 In most cases the department will be set to "Support" by default and the admin will have to route the ticket to the appropriate department.
 </p>
 <br />